 Hormone regulation is tricky business, that’s why it typically takes a few years for our body to figure things out.
 But when acne continues into the adult years, especially past the age of 25, it’s a good idea to listen to what your body is trying to tell you.

 Different Types of Acne

-Cystic acne: tend to be deep, large, and painful to the touch.
-They usually occur in people with oily skin or those with hormonal conditions (like PCOS).
-Cystic acnes are filled with oil trapped dirt, bacteria, and dead skin cells.
+Cystic acne tends to be deep, large, and painful to the touch.
+It usually occurs in people with oily skin or those with hormonal conditions (like PCOS).
+Cystic acne is filled with oil trapped dirt, bacteria, and dead skin cells.

 What Is My Acne Really Trying To Tell Me?

-Inflammatory acne is when bacteria is involved in over- stimulated oil glands, resulting in the body recruiting its army of fighters to attack the perceived threat.
+Inflammatory acne is when bacteria is involved in overstimulated oil glands, resulting in the immune system attacking the perceived threat.
 This often shows up on the skin as red, raised bumps that are tender to touch (such as cystic acne).

 A Story About Dairy, A Sweet, Sweet Tale

 Dairy and sugar (and other carbohydrates) stimulate IGF-1 (insulin-like growth factor-1), insulin, endogenous reproductive and growth hormones.
 All of these contribute to the development of acne.
 IGF-1 is a big player in this mix.
 It has the power to directly increase cell count, oil, and androgen production.
 As we discussed previously, an increase in androgen also means an increase in oil production, clogging pores and trapping bacteria.

 It is not news that sugar and other carbohydrates cause a spike in insulin, which sets off a butterfly effect in the body, leading to an increase in androgens.
 This chain of events is no exception to dairy.
 The moment dairy enters the body, it initiates a signal that results in an insulin spike and eventually an increase in androgens.